kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 ![Top of actual letter with content filled in.]({attach}images/letter-content-top.png){#fig:letter width=98% .modal-target}

-The markup, such as alignment, comes later in the template in the form of code that explains the markup associated with each element, as shown in @fig:align:
+The markup, such as alignment, etc., comes later in the template in the form of code associated with each element, as shown in @fig:align:

 ![Code for aligning the `from_name` and `from_address` to the right, and the `to_name` and `to_address` to the left.]({attach}images/align-right-left.png){#fig:align width=40% .modal-target}